debian-pkg-android-tools/android-platform-tools-apksig/debian/apksigner.1.md

 # COMMANDS

 sign

-:This signs the provided APK using one or more signers, each represented by an asymmetric key pair and a corresponding certificate.
+:This signs the provided APK, stripping out any pre-existing signatures.
+Signing is performed using one or more signers, each represented by an asymmetric key pair and a corresponding certificate.
 Typically, an APK is signed by just one signer.
 For each signer, you need to provide the signer's private key and certificate.

 verify
 :This checks whether the provided APK will verify on Android.
 By default, this